rohan2794/lvm-localpv-local/design/lvm/persistent-volume-claim/access_mode.md

 ### Test Plan

-- Provision an application with LVM-LocalPV supported access mode and verify accessibility of volume from application.
+- Provision an application with LocalPV-LVM supported access mode and verify accessibility of volume from application.
 - Provision an application with unsupported access modes and verify that volume should not get provisioned.
 - Provision multiple applications on the same volume and verify that only one application instance should be in running state.